MicrosoftDocs/minecraft-creator/creator/TestDocs/ResourcePack.md

 * How custom textures are loaded into Minecraft.
 * The concept of **Pack Stacking** when working with Add-on content.

+### Requirements

+It’s recommended that the following be completed before beginning this tutorial.
+-	<Hyperlink to dev tools setup><need Level 0 Doc>

 In order to create a new Resource Pack, You will need to create a new folder to contain a Manifest File and the custom content.

 1. Open up your game location folder **com.mojang**